 This function allows the scanner to append the data from several QR Code barcodes together before transmitting them to the host computer.
 When the scanner encounters an QR Code barcode with the append trigger character(s), it buffers the number of QR Code barcodes determined by information encoded in those barcodes.
 Once the proper number of codes is reached, the data is output in the order specified in the barcodes.
-There are 3 ways to scan appended QR Code:
+Default = On.